dougpowers/vim-mapper/README.md

 - 📃 Refer to [TODO.md](TODO.md) for finished and upcoming features.

 ## 💾 Installation
-Vim-Mapper can be installed by going to the [releases](https://github.com/dougpowers/vim-mapper/releases) page and downloading the latest binaries for your operating system.
+VimMapper can be installed by going to the [releases](https://github.com/dougpowers/vim-mapper/releases) page and downloading the latest binaries for your operating system.

-Vim-Mapper currently supports 64-bit Windows natively and Linux via GTK, GDK, and Cairo.
+VimMapper currently supports 64-bit Windows natively and Linux via GTK, GDK, and Cairo.
 Most Linux distributions with GUIs include these libraries by default.

 ## ☑ Features
 - Easy text node creation and navigation for rapid creation of related textual information